Provisionals:

 2. Record the horizontal plane with an instrument such as the Lois Dento-Facial Analyzer.

 4. This information is deciphered, and then a visual representation is fabricated in the form of a wax-up.
+The wax-up can either be recreated in wax or done digitally.
+(See the image below)

-Functional wax-up
+Functional wax-up - Burbank Dental Lab

-Pictures should be taken with the temporaries in place, and a model of the temps should be sent to the dental lab.
+Pictures should be taken with the temporaries in place, and a model of the temporaries should be sent to the dental lab.
 This approved prototype can now be used as a blueprint for the dental lab.

 The Benefits of DuraTemps